IjzerenHein/react-native-magic-move-presentation/README.md

 - Use `arrow` keys to navigate to next or previous slide
 - Type in slide-number (e.g `12`) to navigate to that slide

+> Disclaimer, don't switch the slides to quickly though, the app might break (@ijzerenhein todo fix this)